freeheart110/ClaimPilot/README.md

 # ClaimPilot 🛠️

 **ClaimPilot** is a microservice-based backend system for managing auto insurance claims, built with Java and Spring Boot.
 Designed to showcase real-world service-oriented architecture and backend optimization.
+Live demo: https://claim-pilot-frontend.vercel.app

 ---